ynnckth/tello-drone-web-controller/README.md

 > `docker-compose up`

+Turn on the drone and connect to its Wifi.
 Go to the app at http://localhost:3001

 <img src="https://github.com/ynnckth/tello-drone-web-controller/raw/master/assets/screenshot.png" width="800">